 How to Access Video Analytics on a Facebook Business Page

-To get started analyzing your Facebook Live broadcasts, head to the "Insights" tab at the top of your brand's Facebook Page:
+Step 1: To get started analyzing your Facebook Live broadcasts, head to the Insights tab in the left-hand column of your brand's Facebook page:

 Now, let's dive into the nitty-gritty.